kestra-io/docs/docs/developer-guide/triggers/schedule.md

 * **Type:** <Badge vertical="middle" text="String" />
 * **Required:** ✔

-> unique for a flow.
+> Unique for a flow.
 The scheduler will keep the last execution date for this schedule.
-This allow you to change the cron expression without restart all the past execution (if backfill exists)
+This allows you to change the cron expression without restarting all the past executions (if backfill exists)

 ### `cron`
 * **Type:** ==string==
 * **Dynamic:** ❓
 * **Required:** ❌
-> the cron expression you need tyo a standard [unix cron expression](https://en.wikipedia.org/wiki/Cron) without second.
+> the cron expression you need to a standard [unix cron expression](https://en.wikipedia.org/wiki/Cron) without seconds.

 ### `backfill`
 * **Type:** ==[ScheduleBackfill](#schedulebackfill)==
 * **Dynamic:** ❓
 * **Required:** ❌
-> Backfill options in order to fill missing previous past date Kestra will handle optionally a backfill.
-The concept of backfill is the replay the missing schedule because we create the flow later.
+> Backfill options in order to fill missing previous past dates Kestra will optionally handle a backfill.
+The concept of a backfill is to replay the missing schedule because we create the flow later.

-Backfill will do all schedules between define date & current date and will start after the normal schedule.
+Backfill will do all schedules between the defined date & the current date and will start after the normal schedule.

 ### `scheduleConditions`